satansdeer/satansdeer.github.com/content/legacy-posts/reducers-vs-transducers/index.md

 Actually we could make our map method a transducer as well and continue this composition indefinitely.

-But just imagine having to compose more than 2 transducers.
+But imagine having to compose more than 2 transducers.
 We have to find more convenient way to compose them.

 ## Better Composition